Justin Rice: Music career

 Since 2001, he has played guitar for indie rock band Bishop Allen.
 He also co-wrote the music for the documentary The Bully Project with band-mate Christian Rudder., and the music for the independent film Mutual Friends with David Lerner.

-Justin Rice formed a second band, The Last Names, in 2011 with his wife Darbie Nowatka (also from Bishop Allen); they are releasing a free cover song every week through 2012 in advance of a full-length album.
+Justin Rice formed a second band, The Last Names, in 2011 with his wife Darbie Nowatka (also from Bishop Allen); they released a free cover song every week through 2012 in advance of a full-length album.

 Movie career

 Rice has also had roles in two Andrew Bujalski films; 2002's Funny Ha Ha and 2006's Mutual Appreciation.
 He also stars in the 2007 independent film Let Them Chirp Awhile, directed by Jonathan Blitstein.
 Rice has a role in Joe Swanberg's 2009 feature film Alexander the Last, Bob Byington independent micro-budget feature Harmony and Me (2009) and Michael Harring's The Mountain, the River and the Road.

 With Randy Bell, Rice co-directed a documentary about Bob Dylan called Look Back, Don't Look Back.
-He is also in the 2008 film Nick and Nora's Infinite Playlist as himself.
+He is also in the 2008 film Nick and Norah's Infinite Playlist as himself.
 He stars also alongside Paige Stark in the Ti West web series, Dead & Lonely.